PROFILE - Grade 11

 2) appointed for a period of 5 years

-3) elected by the State Duma
+3) is elected by the State Duma

 4) approved by the Federal Assembly